gavr-games/kingdom-g/docs/docs/rabbitmq/game_replies.md

-# Game Commands Exchange
+# Game Replies Exchange

-Name: `game.commands.X`, where X is game ID, e.g. `game.commands.5` for game 5.
+Name: `game.replies`.
 Type: direct.

-Game Engine will send all new commands and replies to player messages to this exchange.
+Game Engine will send all new commands and replies to player messages to this exchange for all games.
-For new commands the routing key is `commands`, and for replies (error reply and game state reply) the routing key is `reply`.
+For new commands the routing key is `commands`, for game state replies routing key is `game_state`, for error messages after invalid actions routing key is `error`.

+All messages have fields `game_id`, `player` and `reply_type` (can be `commands`, `game_state` or `error`).
+Additional fields specific to the reply type are described below.

-## Messages
+## Reply types

 ### Commands

-Engine will send a following message on a successfully performed game engine
+Engine will send a following message on a successfully performed game action
 ```json
 {
     "success":true,